Azimboyev-F7/Personal-Blog/README.md

 You may confused why is this site look like an advertising but it's not this is blog article site

+# Features
+-Flexible and convient
+-Familar as Premium News

 -Created by Faxriyor azimboyev